| | | |

 Cobalt Lake 5040

-At the hut, you hike towards the peak cascading above and follow the rock cairns to the summit.
+At the hut, you hike past the camping spots towards the peak cascading above and follow the rock cairns to the summit.
 There is a summit capsule at the top where you will find amazing views of the area.
 I have hiked several mountains on Vancouver Island and I found this to be one of the most rewarding hikes on the island.

 5040 Peak Driving Directions